Stephen Mulkey, PhD

 As often as possible, I try to go someplace where I can see the stars.
 The simple act of looking up on a clear night usually takes my attention away from my self-centered fears and helps me cultivate a sense of gratitude and even optimism about the future of life on Earth.

 Sometimes the universe feels like a magnificent and infinite mind, rather than an exceedingly complex physical machine.
 Neurobiology would suggest that this is merely an artifact of the human tendency to have ideas of reference, i.e., to interpret the universe as being all about us.
 But, I am not so sure.
 This is personal and you may see things differently.
-I don’t know what the universe is, and an important point here is that you don’t either.
+I don’t know what the universe is, and the salient point here is that you don’t either.
 Each person develops a spiritual perspective in their own way, or not.
 But without it, I find that there is a vacancy in my sense of self — a sense of longing.

 I believe that creating a new relationship with our planet must be grounded in functional, strong communities.
-I agree with activist Bill McKibben’s response to the question of where one might live to avoid the worst of climate change: anywhere there is a strong community.
+I agree with activist Bill McKibben’s response to the question of where one might live to avoid the worst of climate change —- anywhere there is a strong community.

 Wendell Berry offers this wisdom: